 Like the oboe, the bassoon is overwhelmingly used in orchestral, classical settings.
 There are of course exceptions, such as this contemplative piece from 1976 by Brazilian singer Cartola:

 There is plenty more information out there, but I hope this guide has given you brief introduction to the world of woodwind.
-If you have further questions, please call us at Vanguard, drop us an email or leave a comment below.
+If you have further questions, please call us at Vanguard or drop us an email.